 The core is fully equipped to test a wide range of behavioral phenotypes in mouse models of CNS diseases, including tests for neonatal development, ultrasonic vocalizations, sensory and motor functions, neurological reflexes, seizure, circadian activity, anxiety and depression-like behaviors, social behaviors, social communication, and complex cognitive functions.
 We are capable of performing high throughput screening or in-depth analysis, depending on the user’s research need.

-Detailed experimental protocols will be available to qualified users in Fall 2017.
 For a full listing of tests and equipment available in the MNBC facility, click HERE.

 For information on consultation, fees, training, scheduling, assistance with preparing IACUC protocols, please contact core Director Dr. Mu Yang.